Skip to main content

 A-J (Suited)

 Another starting hand that does well against random cards is Ace-Jack suited.
-However, the strongest starting hands in the game can take absolutely destroy it.
-Similarly to how pocket jacks are at the bottom of bigger pairs, except that the hand is the bottom of drawing hands like ace-king and ace-queen.
+However, the strongest starting hands in the game can absolutely destroy it.
+This is similar to how pocket jacks are at the bottom of bigger pairs, except that the hand is the bottom of drawing hands like ace-king and ace-queen.
 Beginning poker players often lose pots when flopping an ace only to see an opponent out-kick them with ace-kings or ace-queens in the turn or river.
 Play this hand very carefully.

 A-K (Offsuit)

 Compared to its suited sibling, the Ace-king offsuit has fewer chances to hit a flush.
-In spite of this, this is still a strong drawing hand that beats non-pairs and others except for pocket aces and pocket kings.
-Its ability to crush strong Ace-x hands is one of its strongest features.
+In spite of this, it is still a strong drawing hand that beats non-pairs and others except pocket aces and pocket kings.
+One of its strongest features is its ability to crush strong Ace-x hands.

 Pocket Tens

-From among lower-tiered starting hands, pocket tens is the strongest hand.
-Even though it’s still a good hand against rags, it’s defeated by the A-A, K-K, Q-Q and J-J listed above.
+From among lower-tiered starting hands, pocket tens are the strongest.
+Even though it’s still a good hand against rags, it’s defeated by the A-A, K-K, Q-Q, and J-J listed above.
 Against Ace-King, the odds also seem to be in your favour.
-There is still a great deal of strength in big pairs, and this may be a great bet to make pre-flop and after the flop, provided the board is relatively safe.
+There is still a great deal of strength in big pairs, and this may be a great bet to make pre-flop and after-the-flop, provided the board is relatively safe.

 Pocket Nines

-When compared to big pairs like A-A, K-K, Q-Q, J-J and even 10-10, pocket nines are inferior.
+Pocket nines are inferior to big pairs like A-A, K-K, Q-Q, J-J, and even 10-10.
 As many cards can beat you in this game, you should play carefully.
 The hand is good if you’re late in the game and you’ve been folded.
 Furthermore, it’s incredibly useful when you’re facing weaker cards in heads-up scenarios.

 Poker Starting Hands Win Percentage